understanding-the-connected-home/book/context_matters_smart_home_in_the_smart_city.md

 These guidelines, in turn, are inspired by the *de facto* principles that shaped the open web in its early days:  open source, openness, decentralization, bottom-up innovation.

-For connected homes, these same principles might apply, with one difference: Most likely there should be a stronger focus on privacy and data protection.
+For connected homes, these same principles might apply, with one difference: There should be a stronger focus on privacy and data protection.